tomgee18/TomGeesQuizCraft-AI/README.md

 ## Usage

 1.  **Enter your Gemini API Key**: Paste your key into the designated input field.
 It will be saved in your browser for future sessions.
-2.  **Upload a PDF**: Drag and drop a PDF file or click to select one from your computer.
+2.  **Upload a Document**: Drag and drop a PDF, TXT, MD, or DOCX file or click to select one from your computer.
-3.  **Parse the Document**: Click the "Parse PDF" button to extract the text content.
+3.  **Parse the Document**: Click the "Parse Document" button to extract the text content from your PDF, TXT, MD, or DOCX file.
 4.  **Configure Questions**: Use the sliders to choose how many questions of each type you want to generate.
 5.  **Generate**: Click "Generate Questions" and wait for the AI to create your quiz.
 6.  **Review and Export**: Look through the generated questions, regenerate any you dislike, and export the final set in your desired format.